davmac314/dasynq/doc/USAGE.md

 Beware!
 If the loop is being polled by multiple threads then the "readReady" and "writeReady" callbacks may be called simultaneously!
 BidiFdWatcher has (protected) methods to enable the input and output channels separately.
-As usual, you should make certain not to enable a watcher that is currently active, unless there is only a single thread running callbacks:
+A BidiFdWatcher acts as two separate watchers, which can be enabled and disabled separately:

     setInWatchEnabled(Loop_t &, bool);